open-dollar/od-docs/docs/gas.md

 ## Just-In-Time Gas Money

-Just-In-Time Gas Money is an internal service that airdrops users just the right amount of gas money to complete their transaction, right before it is submitted to the network.
+Just-In-Time Gas Money is an internal service that airdrops users just the right amount of money for gas to complete their transaction, just as it is submitted to the network.